italia-opensource/awesome-italia-opensource/CONTRIBUTING.md

 ## Issues

-We have three type of issue:
+We have three type of issues:

 1. Bug report
-2. Feature reqeust
+2. Feature request
 2. Question

 ## Development